 Outline

-- Benefits of Setting Up a Singapore Offshore Company
+- Benefits of Setting Up an Offshore Company in Singapore

-- Cons of Setting Up a Singapore Offshore Company
+- Cons of Setting Up an Offshore Company in Singapore

 - Top Industries for Offshore Companies